Collections Engine

 Scheduler

-The prenote-scheduler Lambda (cmd/prenote-scheduler) runs at 12:30 UTC Monday through Friday — three hours after the collections runs, once those have drained.
-It queries RDS for floats in SCHEDULING status whose due date lands a fixed number of business days out:
+The prenote-scheduler Lambda (cmd/prenote-scheduler) runs at 22:00 UTC every day — two hours before midnight UTC.
+It queries RDS for floats in SCHEDULING status whose due date is a fixed 5 calendar days out (run_time + 5 days).
+The schedule runs every day, including weekends, so no weekday adjustment is applied.

 Each candidate float is then gated by the floats.prenotes GrowthBook feature flag, evaluated per user_id.
 Users for whom the flag is true are kept; everyone else is dropped.
 Rollout is controlled entirely in GrowthBook — the service ships with the flag defaulted off, and a float-service deploy is not required to dark-launch or adjust the sample.